Centrifugal Compressors — Improving Design for Better Performance & Cost

 This course has been taught for more than 39 years, and many hundreds of engineers in the compressor industries have benefited from it.
 During that time it has been continuously revised to reflect the latest understanding and best practices, including examples of actual design practice.
 Special emphasis is placed on impeller and diffuser interaction and design as a result of recent investigations.
 A recent innovation is to include examples of actual design practice.
 Attendees will observe, discuss, and participate in real-time design examples guided by the instructors, taking specifications and developing compressor designs to the point where prototype machines can be manufactured and tested.

 The course materials have been developed over many years and are regularly reviewed to ensure that they are kept up to date.
-Course materials include the textbook, Centrifugal Compressor Design and Performance, written by Dr. David Japikse, as well as a flash drive of Course Notes.
+Course fee includes the textbook, Centrifugal Compressor Design and Performance, written by Dr. David Japikse.
 If you already have the book, let us know at registration and we will subtract the cost from your fee.

 Dr. David Japikse